Cleveland Clinic & Lakewood Family Health Center

-Fairview Hospital: The history of Fairview Hospital's Family Medicine Residency Program begins in 1976, in partnership with Cleveland Clinic.
+The history of Fairview Hospital's Family Medicine Residency Program began in 1976, in partnership with Cleveland Clinic since 2001.
 Our mission remains the same - to prepare future family physicians for lives of service to their patients, profession and communities.

 Founded in 1892, Fairview Hospital is a faith-based community hospital with 517 licensed beds.
 Fairview is a fully accredited hospital by the Joint Commission, with a certified Level II Trauma Center.
 Cleveland Clinic Cancer Center at Fairview Hospital, located directly across the street from our main building, is accredited as a Comprehensive Cancer Center by the Commission on Cancer, with an accredited Breast Health Center.